CoreProc/kandidata-web/readme.md

 ## API Usage

-You can access our API so you can do the analysis yourself by using the following endpoints:
+You can access our API (output is in `json`) so you can do the analysis yourself by using the following endpoints:

 *GET api/candidates*
 - collection of candidates.

 *GET api/tweets*
 - collection of tweets, paginated, and sorted by `tweet_date` in descending order.
 By default, this endpoint will only show tweets with sentiment, keyword, and emotional data.
 Include key `all=1` so you can pull all the tweets even without them.

+ Please note that the API doesn't require authentication but it throttles requests by 60 requests per minute.

 ## License